Online Counselling & Psychotherapy Across Ireland | In-person in Dublin 12

 Psychodynamic therapy explores how past experiences and unconscious patterns can influence present thoughts, emotions, and relationships, helping individuals gain deeper insight into the underlying causes of their current difficulties.

-Starting therapy can feel like a big step, and many people are unsure what to expect from the first session.
+Starting therapy can feel like a big step, especially if you're not sure what to expect.

 -